 Applicants also submit a letter of intent for the 2nd and the 3rd practical project phases during the program.

->

-> The program starts in the Winter Semester, and the application deadline each year is July 15th.
+The program starts in the Winter Semester, and the application deadline each year is July 15th (UPDATE: For the Winter Semester 2023/24, the application deadline has been extended to August 31st, 2023).
 You are welcome to learn more about the program and apply at any time before this deadline.

->

-> For all questions pertaining to the application process or the program itself, please get in touch with Program Manager Cécile Esch: Phone +49 (0)6321 671 575, E-Mail cecile.esch@8< SPAM-protection, please remove >8hwg-lu.de.
+For all questions pertaining to the application process or the program itself, please get in touch with Program Manager Cécile Esch: Phone +49 (0)6321 671 575, E-Mail cecile.esch@8< SPAM-protection, please remove >8hwg-lu.de.

 Are you a career changer with a passion for wine, and want to apply to the German-French Master’s degree program in Viticulture & Enology?
 We look forward to receiving your application!